When did you decide to develop this app? How long did it take to develop? When did you first release it?

 Anything else you would like to share?

-offers links to ways some teachers have used Felt Board in the classroom which could in turn help give ideas for you to do with your own child.
+Our website offers links to ways some teachers have used Felt Board in the classroom which could in turn help give ideas for you to do with your own child.

 Felt Board for the iPad is inspired by actual felt boards used by children, teachers and storytellers worldwide.
 Create characters by selecting skin color, hair and facial features.
 Choose from a wide variety of costumes, settings and props for hours of magical make believe play.
 And because it is an app, the pieces will never get lost.